Mapping and Monitoring Marine Environments

 The mapping system is currently being used in a collaborative project between the University of Oslo, EcoScience Consultants and Malaysian Marine Park authorities—for mapping the coral reefs of Payar, Perhentian and Redang Marine Parks in Malaysia.
 A coral-reef area of 114 hectares has been video mapped in 6 hours, achieving reef mapping rates previously only possible with airborne imaging devices.
 However, this system results in ground-truthed data and provides detailed bathymetric information that air-borne sensors do not provide.
 The system has proved itself as a stand-alone reef mapping and classification tool on a scale of tens to hundreds of square kilometres.
 Windmill sofware has enabled, the Malaysian authorities to successfully adopt high-quality and cost-effective marine survey methods for management and conservation.

-mapping the distribution of anemones and clown fish
+Scientists map the distribution of sea anemones and clownfishes in

 The Windmill system offers low-budget scientists a financially viable option for rapid mapping of both bathymetry and habitat characteristics of the sea-floor.
 It is also useful to SCUBA divers, sailors and anyone wanting to map a shallow (less than around 30 m) area of water.